itseez3d/metaperson/docs/leap.md

 ![](./img/leap_window2.png)

 Click on the `Import Leap Animation` button and provide a path with the archive you got after capturing data with your iPhone Leap application.
-After that, the MetaPerson window will open and the avatar generation process will begin.
+After that, the MetaPerson window will open, and the avatar generation process will begin.

 ![](./img/leap_generate.png)

-When the avatar is ready, you will be able to customize your avatar extensively.
-You can choose from a wide variety of outfits, ranging from casual to formal, ensuring your avatar matches your style perfectly.
+When the avatar is ready, you can customize it extensively.
+You can choose from various outfits, from casual to formal, ensuring your avatar matches your style perfectly.
 Additionally, explore numerous haircut styles to give your avatar a distinct look that reflects your personality.
+We plan to add almost all assets currently available in the MetaPerson Creator later, so stay tuned.

 ![](./img/leap_customization.png)